brucewent/qlinks/README.md

 * ftype Python.File="d:\programdata\anaconda3\python.exe" "%1" %*

 where you will want to substitute the path to your Python executable.
-Please see the file pipshow.txt for information on my environment.
+Please see the file pipshow.txt for more detailed information on my environment.

 ### Some References